 Authored by VEIC and Virginia Clean Cities

 Are you considering adding one or more electric school buses (ESBs) to your fleet?
 Have you heard of Virginia DEQ’s Clean School Bus Program and are thinking about applying for either this round (due June 25th) or the second round this fall?
-Here’s a quick overview of the types of electric school bus charging stations ...Continue Reading →
+Here’s a quick overview of the types of electric school bus charging ...Continue Reading →

 We are proud to share that the Round Five designations for Alternative Fuels Corridors have been announced by the U.S. Department of Transportation!
 As of April 2021, I-81 between the Virginia-West Virginia border and the Virginia-Tennessee border and I-95 between the Virginia- Maryland border and Virginia-North Carolina border have been designated as EV Signage Ready.Continue Reading →